jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Data-To-Cloud/V2/Import-Backup-v2.md

 ![备份导入4](../../../../../../image/RDS/Import-Backup-V2-4.png)

 4. View import status
-- Wait for a while, until the status of the instance is changed to “Single Database Backup Recovering”
+- Wait for a while, until the status of the instance is changed to "Single Database Backup Recovering"
-- Database status will change as per the following order: “Deleting”-->“Creating" --> “Running”.
+- Database status will change as per the following order: "Deleting"-->"Creating" --> "Running".